 Info on attending services in person

 You may sit together only if you are in the same household.
 The youth can meet during one of these services, depending on those who register.
-Your name will be checked off on arrival and you will be shown to your seat, which will be cleaned with bleach between uses.
+Your name will be checked off on arrival and you will be shown to your seat, which will be cleaned between uses.
 You must sign-in on arrival, so please bring your own pen or pencil with you.
 This allows us to keep track of those who were present in case we ever need to trace contacts afterwards.

 You must enter through the back gate (on San Joan de la Salle) and leave through what is normally the church entrance.